Santiago Carrillo: Spanish transition and Eurocommunism

 He disguised his bald head with a wig provided by Eugenio Arias, Picasso's barber.

 He was entered from France in the Mercedes of millionaire communist sympathizer Teodulfo Lagunero.

 Arrested by the police, he was released within days.
 Together with communist party leaders Georges Marchais of France and Enrico Berlinguer of Italy, he launched the Eurocommunist movement in a meeting held in Madrid on March 2, 1977.

 In the first democratic elections in 1977, shortly after the legalization of the PCE (9 April 1977) by the government of Adolfo Suárez, Carrillo was elected to the Spanish Congress of Deputies (Congreso de los Diputados), the lower house of the Spanish Parliament, the Cortes Generales to represent the Madrid district.
 Throughout the transition period, Carrillo's authority and leadership were decisive in securing peaceful evolution towards a democratic system, a constructive approach based on dialogue with opponents, and a healing of the wounds from the Civil War (the "Reconciliation" policy).
 It is widely acknowledged that this policy played a key role in making possible a peaceful transition to democracy.

 Carrillo was re-elected in 1979, but the failed right-wing coup d'état attempt on 23 February 1981 reduced support for the PCE, as Spanish society was still recovering from the trauma of the Civil War and subsequent repression and dictatorship.
-This was despite Carrillo's celebrated and highly public defiance of the coup plotters in the chamber of deputies - he was one of the few members who refused to obey their instructions and did not duck when they shot into the air - and his equally famous claim to be a royalist after the King faced down the plotters.
+This was despite Carrillo's celebrated and highly public defiance of the coup plotters in the chamber of deputies - he was one of the three members who refused to obey by laying on the ground, even when they shot into the air.

 Fear of another military uprising increased support for moderate left-wing forces in the 1982 elections, in which Carrillo held his parliamentary seat.
 He was forced to leave his post as party leader on 6 November 1982, owing to the party's poor electoral performance.
-The new General Secretary, the much younger Gerardo Iglesias, a member of the "renovators" wing, had been at odds with him from the beginning of his tenure.